 - Stop relying only on partners for performance data.
 Having real-time transparency into the data gives you more power to impact performance.

 - Evaluate the performance of your sponsorships by using real time data, giving you the power to ensure high performing sponsorship ROI without time or money lost.

-- 'How Modern Brands Are Maximizing Sponsorship ROI With Their Own Analytics', featuring Dell Technologies and Stanley Black & Decker
+Hear straight from Dell Technologies and Stanley Black & Decker about how they are using their own data to increase sponsorship performance: 'How Modern Brands Are Maximizing Sponsorship ROI With Their Own Analytics', featuring Dell Technologies and Stanley Black & Decker.

 Interested in hearing more?
-Schedule a demo with Relo Metrics to learn more about using your own data to analyze, strategize and optimize your sponsorship ROI.
+Schedule a demo with GumGum Sports to learn more about using your own data to analyze, strategize and optimize your sponsorship ROI.